MFR6340/theenglishextension.org/resources/swiss education system.md

 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1019220571" rel="nofollow">Buy on Orell Füssli</a>

 ##Consulting
-If you are in central Switzerland and feel you need personalized help in finding the right
+If you are in central Switzerland and feel you need personalized help in finding the right school for your child, Stefanie Busse can help.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExODExMDcxNTMsMTAyNTM0NTU2NCwxND
+eyJoaXN0b3J5IjpbLTE5MDg3ODk2NDksLTExODExMDcxNTMsMT
-U1OTkyMzc0LC0xOTU2MDgyMTk4XX0=
+AyNTM0NTU2NCwxNDU1OTkyMzc0LC0xOTU2MDgyMTk4XX0=
 -->